MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### Normalization rules for WireGuard

-By creating normalization rules, you ensure that IPv4 TCP can pass through the WireGuard tunnel without being fragmented.
+By creating normalization rules, you ensure that IPv4 TCP can pass through the WireGuard tunnel without fragmentation of traffic.
 Otherwise you could get working ICMP and UDP, but some encrypted TCP sessions **will refuse to work**.

 1. Go to `Firewall ‣ Settings ‣ Normalization`